rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ## Limitations of OCI-based Helm Registries in Rancher

-Due to security concerns, there are size limitations on how large a Helm chart you can deploy through an OCI-based registry, and how much metadata you can use to describe the Helm charts within a single OCI URL.
+Due to security concerns, there are limitations on how large a Helm chart you can deploy through an OCI-based registry, and how much metadata you can use to describe the Helm charts within a single OCI URL.

 Rancher can deploy Helm charts stored as OCI artifacts up to 20 MB in size.